Student and Club/Organization Fundraising

 - Student organization solicitation of off-campus businesses is permitted on a limited basis subject to the approval of the appropriate university personnel.
 An advance list of businesses to be solicited may be required.

-- University of Puget Sound student groups may not raise funds at or in conjunction with major public campus events such as Orientation, Logjam, Homecoming or Reunion, Fall and Spring Family Weekends, and Commencement.
+- University of Puget Sound student groups may not raise funds at or in conjunction with major public campus events such as Reading Period, Orientation, Logjam, Homecoming or Reunion, Fall and Spring Family Weekends, and Commencement.

 - Students may raise funds from individuals only.
 University departments are not able to make charitable contributions with university funds or budget transfers.